NilsRo/ImpulseSmartMeter/README.md

 1. Do the system configuration and set things name (hostname), AP password (if WiFi connection is lost) and WiFi credentials for your network.
 2. MQTT configuration (optional)
-   1. publish the following topics (folder structure can be changed):
+   1. publishes the topics (topicpath as prefix):
-      * "ht/gas/imp_counted_1": actual impulse count
+      * "status/<sensor id, actually 0 only>/impulse": actual impulse counted
-      * "ht/gas/imp_value_1": actual value consumed
+      * "status/<sensor id, actually 0 only>/value": actual value consumed
-      * "ht/gas/heartbeat": shows an error if the device was more than 10 minutes offline
-      * "ht/gas/downtime": number of seconds the thing was switched off
+      * "status/<sensor id, actually 0 only>/unit": unit of the value
+      * "status/<sensor id, actually 0 only>/historic": historical data - end of month
-      * "ht/gas/info": some status information
+      * "status/info": some status information
-      * "ht/gas/status": on-/offline status of the system
+      * "status/status": On-/Offline status of the system
+      * "status/sysinfo": system information like heartbeat, last reset reason or MQTT disconnect reason which can be used for device monitoring
+      * "status/wifi": status of the WiFi connection with SSID, IP, MAC and RSSI
+   2. subscribes to topic:
+      * "command/set_impulse_0": sets the actual impulse count and resets the watchdog like it can be done also from WebGUI (necessary after e.g. a power outage longer than 10 minutes)
 3. NTP configuration to get RTC infos for logging (default is fine for german timezone)

+## MQTT JSON content in detail
+TODO

 ![status page](img/opera_2023-11-27%20212528.png)
 ![config page](img/opera_2023-11-27%20212521.png)